-4.1 This standard builds on the concepts and organizational framework established in Classification E1557.
-This classification describes transportation surface elements that are major components of most vehicular transportation surfaces.
-The elemental classification is the common thread linking activities and participants in a transportation surface project from initial planning through operations, maintenance, and disposal.
+4.1 This classification builds on the concepts and organizational framework first established in Classification E1557.
+This classification describes bridge elements that are major components of most highway, railroad, and pedestrian bridges.
+The elemental classification is the common thread linking activities and participants in a bridge project from initial planning through operations, maintenance, and disposal.